Spritetm/lssl/docs/langref.md

 The LSSL language looks like a mix between C and Javascript.
 It's a domain specific language for controlling LEDs, with things not useful for that purpose stripped out.
-For instance, there's no support for strings.
+For instance: there's no support for strings and only one basic numerical data type.

+## Comments

+C-style single line comments starting with ``//`` are allowed: everything from the ``//`` to the end of the line is ignored.
+Multiline comments are not supported.

 ## Variables

 Variables in LSSL have a static datatype.
-LSSL has three-ish basic data
+LSSL has three basic data
 types: the plain old scalar, the array, and the struct.
+There is a fourth datatype (the function pointer) but its use is limited to passing to syscalls.

 ### Scalar type